Pesquisa-UFCAT/parepy/framework_cl_pf.md

 <!--Don't delete ths script-->

 <p align = "justify">
-    This function calculates the probability of failure (pf) for a given reliability index (ϐ) using a standard normal cumulative distribution function.
-The calculation is performed by integrating the probability density function (PDF) of a standard normal distribution.
+  This function calculates the probability of failure for a given reliability index using a standard normal cumulative distribution function.
+It performs the calculation by integrating the probability density function (PDF) of a standard normal distribution.
 </p>

 ```python